ahmetcetin39/miro-widget-api/README.md

  * H2

 Operation results of widgets are same, they do not depend on the storage type.

+This app is written with Java 11 & SpringBoot framework.

 ### Build the app
     $ mvn clean install